Ch0wW/gameserver-cfg/doom/zdaemon/README.md

 >You currently are logged in as "root"

+First of all, we will install additionnal dependencies for auto-updating ZDaemon through a python3 script. apt-get update<br />
+apt-get install python3 python3-pip
+pip3 install --update beautifulsoup4 requests wget

 We will create an user called doomuser.
 Type this command:
 > adduser --force-badname doomuser